-- Zilla can use his offspring in battle, but bear in mind that they do not share a hive-mind system.
+- Zilla can have his offspring assist in battle, but bear in mind that they do not share a hive-mind system.

 Are there monsters that can come in multiples?
 If so, who?

-- Destoroyah; yes, you can have multiple Micro, Juvenile, Aggregate, and Flying forms, but only one Final form
+- Destoroyah; multiple Micro, Juvenile, Aggregate, and Flying forms, but only one Final form.

-- Hedorah (Showa); yes, you can have multiple Water, Land, and Flying forms, but only one Final form
+- Hedorah (Showa); multiple Water, Land, and Flying forms, but only one Final form.

 Match 181: King Caesar (Millennium) and Sanda vs. Rodan (Heisei) uses Rodans in a pair.
 Can there be more than two Rodans?
 Who else can come in pairs?